Truth and Friendship

 up to the Aristotelian norm, we should take a more optimistic stance for one primary

-reason: All of us certainly have seen people accept criticism and change their minds
+reason: All of us certainly have seen people accept criticism and change their minds—both

-- both on the larger academic playing field and at individual schools where we have
+on the larger academic playing field and at individual schools where we have

+lived

-lived and worked.
+and worked.
 There are academics who behave far better than Popper and entire

+academic

-academic communities that function as one thinks they should.
-But even the latter
+communities that function as one thinks they should.
+But even the latter are fragile

-are fragile and subject to various kinds of breakdowns if not attended to carefully,
+and subject to various kinds of breakdowns if not attended to carefully, which brings

-which brings us back to the topic of leadership and the problem of fostering communities
+us back to the topic of leadership and the problem of fostering communities that do

 Entering into such a friendly relationship does require us to open ourselves to one another and build bonds of trust, and such trust and openness are at variance with relationships of authority.
 No matter how one may feel personally, the relationship of superior to subordinate (if taken seriously) imposes bounds that impede the development of true friendship.
 Moreover, the closest forms of friendship (e.g., that between two lovers) lead to commitments that might appropriately entail a choice of friendship over truth.
 So the quick resolution of the Aristotelian paradox is the realization that the friendship that should stand at the heart of an academic community needs to be of a managed sort, one that does not go to the full extreme of solidarity that characterizes the very deepest friendships.
 This is true, in part, because in an academic community each of us is in a real and an important sense under the authority of the other members.